ArminJo/arduino-test-compile/README.md

       - name: Checkout second custom library # This name must be different from the one above
         uses: actions/checkout@v2
         with:
-          repository: ArminJo/Arduino-Utils
+          repository: ArminJo/Arduino-BlueDisplay
           ref: master
-          path: SecondCustomLibrary # This path must be different from the one above but must also contain string "Custom" ...
+          path: CustomLibrary_BlueDisplay # This path must be different from the one above but must also contain string "Custom"
+...
 ```